How Egypt became the greatest superpower of the ancient world

 These departments were headed by officials, often high-ranking nobles or priests, who reported directly to the Pharaoh.

-This centralized system of administration allowed for efficient resource management, which contributing significantly to Egypt's economic prosperity.
+This centralized system of administration allowed for efficient resource management.

 The political structure was reinforced by a well-defined legal system.
 It covered a wide range of issues: from property rights and trade regulations to criminal offenses and family matters.